Your local guide to the Sussex Flea Market!

 There is plenty of convenient off-street parking on three sides of Princess Louise Park, just five

-Some parking lots are operated as fundraisers for Sussex area non-profit groups (average rate $4 per day), while
+Some parking lots are operated as fundraisers for Sussex area non-profit groups (average rate $5 per day for both

 Accommodation

-motels and campgrounds just minutes from the flea market venue.
-You are strongly urged to book your room or camping spaces early, even up to
+If you're hoping to make a weekend of it, the Sussex area has a variety of accommodation options, with motels and campgrounds just minutes from the flea market.
+You're strongly urged to book your room or camping spaces early, even up to a year

 Campgrounds